 Union Springs is a very small city located in the state of Alabama.
 With a population of 3,919 people and two constituent neighborhoods, Union Springs is the 138th largest community in Alabama.

-The citizens of Union Springs are slightly less educated than the national average of 21.84% for the average city or town: 15.27% of adults in Union Springs have a bachelor's degree or advanced degree
+The percentage of adults in Union Springs with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.27% of adults in Union Springs have a bachelor's degree or advanced degree.

 The per capita income in Union Springs in 2010 was $16,198, which is low income relative to Alabama and the nation.
 This equates to an annual income of $64,792 for a family of four.